mattpcasanova/opendoors/BUILDING_FROM_XCODE.md

 4. **Check device logs** - Xcode console shows real-time logs from your phone
 5. **Wireless debugging** - Once set up, you don't need USB cable

-## Alternative: Command Line (Easier!)
+## Alternative: Command Line Only (Easier!)

-If Xcode is giving you trouble, you can still use:
+If you prefer not to use Xcode, you can use the command line:

 ```bash
 npx expo run:ios --device
 ```

-This does everything automatically - no need to configure signing or select device!
+This does everything automatically:
+- Builds the app
+- Installs on your device
+- Starts the dev server

+**When using this method:**
+- **Don't** build from Xcode at the same time
+- **Don't** need to manually start dev server (it starts automatically)
+- Just run the command and wait for it to finish

+**Choose your workflow:**
+- **Xcode workflow**: Build in Xcode → Start dev server manually
+- **Command line workflow**: Run `npx expo run:ios --device` (does everything)